 Logistic regression (Binary, Ordinal, Multinomial, …)

-Logistic regression is a frequently-used method as it enables binary variables, the sum of binary variables, or polytomous variables (variables with more than two categories) to be modeled (dependent variable).
-It is frequently used in the medical domain (whether a patient will get well or not), in sociology (survey analysis), epidemiology and medicine, in quantitative marketing (whether or not products are purchased following an action) and in finance for modeling risks (scoring).
+Logistic regression is a frequently used method because it allows to model binomial (typically binary) variables, multinomial variables (qualitative variables with more than two categories) or ordinal (qualitative variables whose categories can be ordered).
+It is widely used in the medical field, in sociology, in epidemiology, in quantitative marketing (purchase or not of products or services following an action) and in finance for risk modeling (scoring).

 Models for logistic regression